elibroftw/blog.elijahlopez.ca/content/posts/linux-desktop-sucks.md

 First off, the default dual boot menu is ugly.
 GRUB is still not configured to scale on monitors that have a higher resolution than 1080p.
 I have been using 1440p laptop screens since 2017.
 That's 7 years now.
 I'll have to customize this, but it is an annoyance.

+Refind was recommended to install but guess what, I got a scary red error: "Secure Boot violation.
+Invalid signature".
+Searching for help yields a single reddit comment replying to post on r/linux4**NOOBS**

+> You need to create a local signing key, register it using the MOK utility, then sign the rEFInd binary using that signing key.
+You can access the full manual at http://www.rodsbooks.com/refind/secureboot.html

+How is this noob-friendly advice?

+I uninstalled refind and yet I got the same error.
+Good thing I took a Timeshift yesterday which also backed up the boot drive.
+Good thing I don't use this stupid distro as a daily driver where it can mess with my cloud files.

 ### Dual Boot Time

 For some reason Linux and Windows have different ways of storing time and no one on the Linux side thought about changing the way time works if installed alongside Windows.
 I really don't want to have to adjust my time settings every time I boot back into Windows.
 I'll probably just not adjust the time on the Linux side and let it be.